disc0infern0/ASlider/Readme.md

    .contentTransition(.numericText(value: myDbl))
 }
 ```
 For most uses of Slider, the init should be a transparent change.
 It accepts a closure to display the numeric value to the left of the slider, similarly to the Apple Slider, but it also accepts a further closure to display label values underneath the slider.
+(On iOS, the new slider also resolves the longstanding Apple bug where the label to the left of the slider does not display)
 The styling/appearance of the slider is done via the environment, similarly to how Apple does it for other controls.